qwertie/home/misc/Atlas-Shrugged-summary.md

 At a TT train station she sees a newspaper:

-> Wesley Mouch, Top Co-ordinator of the Bureauof Economic Planning and National Resources, "in a surprise move," said thepaper, "and in the name of the national emergency," had issued a set of directives, which were strung in a column down the page:
+> Wesley Mouch, Top Co-ordinator of the Bureauof Economic Planning and National Resources, "in a surprise move," said the paper, "and in the name of the national emergency," had issued a set of directives, which were strung in a column down the page:

 > The railroads of the country were ordered to reduce the maximum speed of all trains to sixty miles per hour — to reduce the maximum length of all trains to sixty cars — and to run the same number of trains in every state of a zone composed of five neighboring states, the country being divided into such zones for the purpose.